Why Study Global Studies?

 • U.S. Department of State

 • McBee Strategic Consulting (advocacy, lobbying in Washington)

 Development and Social Justice – Today over half of the world’s population lives in extreme poverty, mostly in the developing world.
 Raising the quality of life for this portion of humanity is a primary goal of economic, political, and social development.
 However there are many obstacles to development ranging from problems with imperialism and post-colonialism, to failed economic strategies and corruption.
 Imbalances in the relationship between developed and developing countries may hinder the development attempts of poor countries.
 Studying these issues leads to understanding global inequality and the causes of, and possible solutions to, the chronic, global problem of poverty.

-Transnationalism and Cultural Diversity – Many immigrants in the world today are fleeing from conflict and repression, or moving to take advantage of opportunities.
+Transnationalism and Its Consequences – Many immigrants in the world today are fleeing from conflict and repression, or moving to take advantage of opportunities.
 The resulting movement of people across political and traditional cultural boundaries is reshaping many societies as cultures are redistributed around the globe.
 Close contact between cultures can emphasize cultural differences, and can enrich or homogenize cultures.
 It may also lead to conflict on a variety of levels.
 Studying these issues leads to understanding the problems of inequality and conflict that result from the movement of peoples into different cultural communities.